sreejagatab/medtranslate-ai/must.md

 User Interface:
-⚠️ Provider Dashboard - Status indicators are working, but some features may be incomplete ⚠️ Patient Application - Offline mode indicators are implemented, but may not be fully functional ❌ Mobile Application - Not fully tested
-Monitoring and Analytics:
+⚠️ Provider Dashboard - Status indicators are working, but some features may be incomplete ⚠️ Patient Application - Offline mode indicators are implemented, but may not be fully functional ⚠️ Mobile Application - Test suite created but tests not fully passing Monitoring and Analytics:
 ⚠️ System Health Monitoring - Partially implemented
 ⚠️ Translation Quality Monitoring - Partially implemented